-The fight is scheduled to take place on Saturday 24th June 2023, or the early hours of Sunday 25th June UK time.
+The fight is scheduled to take place on Saturday, June 24, 2023.

-The card is scheduled to start at 1am (GMT) on Sunday, with the main event ringwalks for this fight set to take place at 4am (GMT).
+The card is scheduled to start at 8 PM ET on Saturday, with the main event ringwalks for this fight set to take place at 11 PM ET.

 The fight is set to take place at the theatre in Madison Square Garden, a venue occasionally used for boxing when the main arena is unavailable or a smaller crowd is expected.